peteroupc/html3dutil/doc/GraphicsPath.md

 #### Parameters

-* `x` (Type: number)<br>The Xcoordinate of the rectangle's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
+* `x` (Type: number)<br>The x-coordinate of the rectangle's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
-* `y` (Type: number)<br>The Ycoordinate of the rectangle's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
+* `y` (Type: number)<br>The y-coordinate of the rectangle's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
 * `w` (Type: number)<br>Width of the rectangle.
 * `h` (Type: number)<br>Height of the rectangle.
 * `arccx` (Type: number)<br>Horizontal extent (from end to end) of the rectangle's corners.
 Will be adjusted to be not less than 0 and not greater than "w".